northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.md

   - 12
 :::

-Anyone with a Discovery account can use the `gpu` partition.
-However, you must submit a [ServiceNow ticket](https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0c34d402db0b0010a37cd206ca9619b7) to request temporary access to multigpu for testing, or to request full access to the `multigpu` partition.
-Your request will be evaluated by members of the RC team to ensure that the resources in this partition will be used appropriately.

 ## Requesting GPUs with Slurm

 Use `srun` for interactive and `sbatch` for batch mode.
 The `srun` example below is requesting 1 node and 1 GPU with 4GB of memory in the `gpu` partition.
 You must use the `--gres=` option to request a gpu:

-:::{code-block} bash
+:::{code} bash
 srun --partition=gpu --nodes=1 --pty --gres=gpu:1 --ntasks=1 --mem=4GB --time=01:00:00 /bin/bash
 :::

 :::{note}
 On the `gpu` partition, requesting more than 1 GPU (`--gres=gpu:1`) will cause your request to fail.
 Additionally, one cannot request all the CPUs on that gpu node as they are reserved for other GPUs.
 :::

 The `sbatch` example below is similar to the `srun` example above, but it submits the job in the background, gives it a name, and directs the output to a file:

 :::{code-block} shell
 #!/bin/bash